| Factor | Assessment |

 | Languages Monitored | Spanish |

 El Salvador in 2026 is a paradox.
-President Bukele's state of exception has dramatically reduced gang violence — homicide rates dropped over 70% — but the means are controversial.
+President Bukele's state of exception has dramatically reduced gang violence, homicide rates dropped over 70%, but the means are controversial.
 Mass detentions, suspended due process, and press freedom restrictions create a different kind of risk for foreign nationals and NGOs.
 Tourist areas like El Tunco and Suchitoto are safer than they have been in decades, but the legal environment demands awareness.
+The US State Department and UK FCDO maintain current travel advisories for El Salvador.

 El Salvador is safer from gang violence than at any point in recent history, but the ongoing state of exception creates legal and operational risks for foreign nationals and organizations.